Ildar-Daminov/Python_for_literature_review_in_Scopus/README.md

 # Private working repository for SYSTER project

-This repository shares the python code for reconstructing the netwrok graph.
-More details will be added soon
+This python code reconstructs the graph of all related papers (indexed in scopus)for any given article.